ChenHsieh/MMP_screening/README.md

-# Project Tyra MMP Mentor Dashboard
+# Project TYRA MMP Mentor Dashboard

-This project uses Streamlit to facilitate the screening and matching process for the Mentor-Mentee Program (MMP) of Project Tyra.
+This project uses Streamlit to facilitate the screening and matching process for the Mentor-Mentee Program (MMP) of Project TYRA.

 In the first phase, implemented in app_screening.py, mentors can view the profiles of individuals interested in matching with them and express their preferences via a Google Form.
 In the second phase, implemented in app_matching_confirmation.py, mentors can view the profiles of the mentees who have been matched with them.

 <div>
     <a href="https://www.loom.com/share/086b4b11ba1542a58984ac8e408e4d2f">
-      <p>Project Tyra Mentor Dashboard Overview 🚀 - Watch Video</p>
+      <p>Project TYRA Mentor Dashboard Overview 🚀 - Watch Video</p>
     </a>
     <a href="https://www.loom.com/share/086b4b11ba1542a58984ac8e408e4d2f">
       <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/086b4b11ba1542a58984ac8e408e4d2f-aba1bdfa54ea4fef-full-play.gif">